jcfaile/jcfaile.github.io/_complexbootcamp/2022-07-19-forth-bootcamp.md

 	$$ \text{res}_{z=1}(f) = \text{res}_{z= -1}(f) = \frac{1}{2} $$
 	hence by applying Cauchy's theorem and letting $R\to \infty, r\to 0$ we find
 	$$\int_\mathbb{R} f(z)\,dz = \pi i $$
-	and finally, equating imaginary parts and dividing by 2 (due to evenness of the integrad) we arrive at
+	and finally, equating imaginary parts and dividing by 2 (due to evenness of the integrand) we arrive at
 	$$ J = \frac{\pi}{2} $$
 </details>